Bat virome

-Despite the abundance of viruses associated with bats, they rarely become ill from viral infections, and rabies is the only viral illness known to kill bats.
-Much research has been conducted on bat virology, particularly bat immune response.
-Bats' immune systems differ from other mammals in their lack of several inflammasomes, which activate the body's inflammatory response, as well as a dampened stimulator of interferon genes (STING) response, which helps control host response to pathogens.
-Preliminary evidence indicates bats are thus more tolerant of infection than other mammals.
-While much research has centered on bats as a source of zoonotic disease, reviews have found mixed results on whether bats harbor more zoonotic viruses than other groups.
+Despite the abundance of viruses associated with bats, they rarely become ill from viral infections, and rabies and Tacaribe viruses are the only viruses known to kill bats.
+A limited amount of research has been conducted on bat virology, particularly bat immune response.
+Bat immune systems are mostly similar to other mammals; however they differ in their lack of several inflammasomes, which activate the body's inflammatory response, as well as a dampened stimulator of interferon genes (STING) response, which helps control host response to pathogens.
+Some research indicates that bats have limited affinity maturation in their antibody responses to infection, whereas others show they make high-titer and durable antibody responses.
+Collectively, studies suggest that bats may be more tolerant of viruses than other mammals, although the basis of this tolerance is unknown.
+Suppression of bat immune responses can lead to disease from viral infection, suggesting that immune tolerance is not a mechanism of tolerance to viruses.

+While much research has centered on bats as a source of zoonotic viruses, reviews have found mixed results on whether bats harbor more zoonotic viruses than other groups.
 A 2015 review found that bats do not harbor more zoonotic viruses than primates or rodents, though the three groups harbored more than other mammal orders.
 In contrast, a 2020 review found that bats do not have more zoonotic viruses than any other bird or mammal group when viral diversity is measured relative to host diversity, as bats are the second-most diverse order of mammals.